tbutler1132/market-buddy-backend/README.md

 4. More generally, I would like to improve my use of version control.
 My branches are somewhat random and my commit messages are typically vague and incosistent.

-Note: Unfortunately the project requires a premium IEX Cloud plan to run locally.
-While I aim to deploy the project to the internet in the near future, I will also be continually recording video demos of the project.
-In the event that the cost of hosting the project becomes prohibitive, those demos as well as the published code will provide a comprehensive overview of the process and results of the project.